 Monogamy is God’s ideal standard for humanity, with one man and one woman (Ge 1:27; Ge 2:24).
 Jesus reaffirmed the principle in Matthew 19:4.
-Other passages establishes the same point: “Each man [should] have his own wife, and let each woman have her own husband” (1 Co.
+Other passages establish the same point: “Each man [should] have his own wife, and let each woman have her own husband” (1 Co.
 7:2).
 This excludes polygamy.
-Paul said that a church leader should be “the husband of one wife” (1 Ti.
+Paul said a church leader should be “the husband of one wife” (1 Ti.
 3:2, 12).

 –God warned polygamists of the consequences of this sin– “lest his heart turn away” from God (Deut.
 17:17; cf. 1 Kings 11:2).